-Regardless of how the gold price is doing in any given year, there will always be companies looking to mine the desirable yellow metal.
-In 2014, the gold price averaged 10 percent less than the previous year, which drove up demand for jewelry and electronics.
+Regardless of how the gold price is doing in any given year, there will always be companies looking to mine the yellow metal.
+2015 wasn’t a great year for the gold price, but with gold finally cracking the $1,300 level post-Brexit, things could be looking up for gold in 2016.

-Without further ado, here’s a list of the top 10 gold-producing companies of 2014, as per statistics from the USGS.
+Here’s a list of the top 10 gold-producing companies of 2015, as per statistics from the Thomson Reuters GFMS gold survey.

 1. Barrick Gold (TSX:ABX,NYSE:ABX)

-Barrick Gold was the top gold producer in 2014, putting out 194.4 tonnes for the year.
-That’s a relatively steep decline from the previous year, when the industry leader produced 222.9 tonnes.
+Barrick Gold took the top spot on the list of the world’s largest gold producers again in 2015, despite seeing a slight decline in output from the year previous.
+However, the drop isn’t as steep as the one the gold miner saw between 2013 and 2014, when the industry leader went from 222.9 tonnes of gold production to 194.4 tonnes.
 The fall came as the company went through structural shifts that led to modifications in production.
 Those adjustments allowed Barrick to become more flexible with its finances, but changed the pace of production.

-Newmont Mining, which has significant operations in both North and South America, as well as Asia, Australia and Africa, produced 150.7 tonnes of gold in 2014, a decrease from 2013′s 157.5 tonnes.
+Newmont Mining, which has significant operations in both North and South America, as well as Asia, Australia and Africa, produced 156.6 tonnes of gold in 2015, an increase from 2014′s 150.7 tonnes.
 In June 2014, the company had to suspend operations at its Batu Hijau copper-gold mine due to ongoing governmental export restrictions.
-The company invoked the force majeure clause of its contract of work, saying it was unable to perform as contracted due to the restrictions.

 3. AngloGold Ashanti (NYSE:AU)

-AngloGold Ashanti produced 138 tonnes of gold in 2014, an increase over the 127.7 tonnes it produced in 2013.
-The South African company has 20 gold operations in 10 countries, as well as numerous exploration projects around the world.
-Last year was the second straight year of significant growth in production for the mining company, and AngloGold expects the trend to continue.
+AngloGold Ashanti produced 128 tonnes of gold in 2015, a relatively substantial drop from the 138 tonnes it produced in 2014.
+The South African company has 17 gold operations in 9 countries, as well as numerous exploration projects around the world.

 4. Goldcorp (TSX:G,NYSE:GG)

-Goldcorp produced 89.3 tonnes of gold in 2014 compared to 82.9 tonnes the previous year.
+Goldcorp upped its gold production from 82.9 tonnes in 2014 to 107.8 tonnes last year.
 The company is one of the world’s fastest-growing senior gold producers and is headquartered in Vancouver.
 Goldcorp operates four mines in Canada, three in Mexico and four in Central and South America.

 5. Kinross Gold (TSX:K,NYSE:KGC)

 Kinross Gold is a Canada-based mining company with projects in Brazil, Chile, Ghana, Mauritania, Russia and the US.
-In 2014, the company produced 82.2 tonnes of gold — an improvement over 77.7 tonnes in 2013.
-The company attributed the growth to record production at its Paracatu and Maricunga mines, located in Brazil and Chile.
+In 2015, the company produced 78.4 tonnes of gold — down from the 82.2 tonnes it produce in 2015.

 6. Newcrest Mining (ASX:NCM)

-Newcrest Mining produced 72.4 tonnes of gold in 2014, slightly less than the 73.5 tonnes it produced the previous year.
-Newcrest operates mines in four countries.
+Newcrest Mining produced 77.4 tonnes of gold in 2015, slightly up from the 72.4 tonnes it produced the previous year.
+The company operates mines in four countries.

 7. Navoi Mining and Metallurgical Combinat